zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 #### Positional hold-tap and `hold-enabler-keys`

-Including `hold-enabler-keys` in your hold-tap behavior definition turns on positional hold-tap.
-This causes the hold-tap behavior to only be allowed to produce a hold behavior if the next key pressed is one of the `hold-enabler-keys`.
-For example, with the following configuration:
+Including `hold-enabler-keys` in your hold-tap behavior definition enables the positional hold-tap feature.
+With positional hold-tap enabled, your hold-tap behavior will only produce a hold behavior if while the hold-tap key is still pressed, the first other key to be pressed is one of the `hold-enabler-keys`.
+For example, with the following hold-tap behavior definiton:

 ```
 #include <dt-bindings/zmk/keys.h>